Red Seal Trades in Ontario: What Are They & How to Get Into One

 Step 5: Write and Pass the Red Seal Exam

-• It’s administered by the MLTSD at designated test centres across Ontario
+• They are administered by the provincial authorities at designated centres.

 Take the First Step to a Red Seal Trades Career

-All of our courses only take 12 weeks, are taught in small class sizes, and place an emphasis on hands-on learning to better prepare you to succeed.
-You’ll graduate feeling ready to secure an apprenticeship and start your journey in a Red Seal trade!
+All of our courses take 12 weeks, use small classrooms, and focus on hands-on learning.
+You’ll graduate ready to start your journey toward a Red Seal trade!

 Enrol today to kickstart your career!